Outside the Classroom

 Student Competitions and Events

 Throughout their year in ESTEEM, students are able to take advantage of several competitions and and student-run events, including the McCloskey New Venture Competition, the University's signature pitch competition.
+Other opportunities are available to ESTEEM students through the IDEA Center and its Student Entrepreneurship programming.

 Additionally, ESTEEM students may be given the opportunity to leave South Bend and attend conferences relevant to their capstone project work.
 For example, in 2018, a student attended the 44th NSBE Conference in Pittsburgh, PA, and in 2019, two students competed at the MIT Sports Analytics Conference with their McCloskey Venture.